changetocoding/WebLessonPlan/Lesson12-Debugging.md

 Breakpoints (on JS only.
 Don't demo on Css or html)
 - Resume, continue on breakpoints
 - Step over
+- Step in and out of the
 - Execute code/call a function using console when on a breakpoint
 - View variables in local window.
 And change variable using the console
+-

 Debugger command